-Credit: DolbyThe other logo you're likely to see on HDR 4K Ultra HD sets is Dolby Vision.
-Created by the surround-sound folks, Dolby Vision lays out a set of specifications that stretch from movie production to broadcast TV to the televisions that can play Dolby Vision HDR material.
-Dolby Vision sets a higher technical standard in some respects for HDR than Ultra HD Premium, although not all Dolby Vision-labeled sets will be able to meet the maximum specifications.
+Dolby Vision: Created by the surround-sound folks, Dolby Vision lays out a set of specifications that stretch from movie production, to broadcast TV, to the televisions that can play Dolby Vision HDR material.
+In some respects, Dolby Vision sets a higher technical standard for HDR than Ultra HD Premium, although not all Dolby Vision-labeled sets meet the maximum specifications.

-The good news is that whatever HDR set you buy today, it will be backward-compatible.
-In other words, all HDR TVs will upscale or convert regular HD content to display on their screens, although the picture improvement won't be as profound as what you'll see with true HDR content.
+The good news is that whatever HDR set you buy today will be backward-compatible.
+In other words, all HDR TVs will upscale or convert regular HD content to display on their screens.
+However, the picture improvement won't be as profound as what you'll see with true HDR content.

-What is the difference between Ultra HD Premium and Dolby Vision?
+What's the difference between Ultra HD Premium and Dolby Vision?

 Some TVs are Ultra HD Premium-compatible (like Samsung), others are Dolby Vision-compatible (like Vizio) and some are compatible with both (like LG).
 So what's the difference?

 Ultra HD Premium establishes several general capabilities that TVs have to possess to be HDR-compatible.
-There are a variety of components, including audio requirements, the already-established 3840 by 2160-pixel Ultra HD resolution and the elimination of an interlaced picture (the "i" in 1080i).
+There are a variety of components, including audio requirements, the already-established 3840 x 2160-pixel Ultra HD resolution and the elimination of an interlaced picture (the "i" in 1080i).
 But the primary changes involve color and brightness/contrast.
 Ultra HD Premium sets the color depth to a 10-bit signal (versus the current 8-bit depth) and minimum peak brightness at 1,000 nits (with an exception for sets that can produce true black, and therefore more contrast, like OLED models).

-So which is better, Ultra HD Premium or Dolby Vision?
+So, which is better — Ultra HD Premium or Dolby Vision?

 Can my TV be upgraded to HDR?

-A few TVs can in fact be upgraded to handle HDR programs.
+A few TVs can be upgraded to handle HDR programs.
 Most of the sets that can do so are recent top-of-the-line models, and they require a software download (usually done easily over the TV's existing Wi-Fi connection).

-The 2015 Samsung JU9500 can be upgraded to HRD.
-Credit: SamsungHowever, some confusion is bound to ensue among shoppers as TV makers will also be claiming that some 4K Ultra HD sets are "compatible" with HDR content, but won't be able to meet the Ultra HD Premium specification.
-In other words, they will be able to play HDR video, but not reproduce all the available colors or brightness levels.
+However, some confusion is bound to ensue among shoppers as TV makers claim that some 4K Ultra HD sets are "compatible" with HDR content but won't be able to meet the Ultra HD Premium specification.
+In other words, these sets will be able to play HDR video but not reproduce all of the available colors or brightness levels.